anthonyabhilashp/AiTeam/.github/instructions/Instructions.instructions.md

 Leverage them and build all other services going forward, in same pettern. make and docker compose file shuld be updated similarly.

+you should never call keycloak directly instead call auth-service we are building a high end enterprise product here which will go as saas offering into production so keep that in mind

 This is my requirement: